uds-se/osnap/README.md

 The available-images file contains details of available images (provided dependencies) and like the test-jobs file is a yml serialization of a collection of java objects of type `Image`.
 Images can be uniquely identified using the `id` fields.
 We use the id to identify which base-image (if any) the execution planner shall consider.
 You can generate such files using the `base-image-generator` command.

-The cloud-model and goal files are pojo object that merely contains data.
+The cloud-model and goal files are POJO (Plain Old Java Object) object that merely contains data.
 Cloud-model contains data about the configuration of the cloud (pricing, time to create snapshots, availability of resources, etc.).
 Goal contains data about the objective function that the planners must optimize and optional constraints on maximum execution time, resource usage, and cost.

 Optionally you can store the output of the execution (a serialized collection of `Result` objects) in a specific output file (`--output-file`), and/or you can post process results from previous run (.
 This is useful for example to perform analysis on the execution, plotting test execution plans, or extracting relevant information from them (`--result-processor`).
 Additionally, post-processing of results can be done using the `result-reader` command.